prisma/prisma1/docs/04-Reference/04-GraphQL-API/02-Query-API.md

 #### More aggregation options

 Currently, `count` is the only available aggregation.
-For specific use cases, you can use serverless [functions](!alias-aiw4aimie9) to precalculate certain aggregations and update them when data changes.
+For specific use cases, you can use [functions](!alias-aiw4aimie9) to precalculate certain aggregations and update them when data changes.

 Please join the discussion on [GitHub](https://github.com/graphcool/feature-requests/issues/70) if you are interested in a specific aggregation.